-In addition to your name and contact details, the application form has questions about your residency, your occupation and activities, your income, your health, any other life or health insurance you might have, and payment details.
+In addition to your name and contact details, the application form has questions about your residency, your occupation and activities, your income, your health, your medical history, any other life or health insurance you might have, and payment details.

 As soon as you submit your application a confirmation email will be sent to you.
 The email will outline what happens next, and it will have contact details in the event that you wish to contact us while your application is being processed.
 We will keep you updated at each step, right through to the acceptance and issue of your policy.

 - How long will it take to process my application?